 April 4: we celebrate Resurrection Sunday!
 The sermon text for the day is Mark 16:1-8.
 Here we learn that the resurrection of Jesus is announced, and the response is one of terror and amazement.
 The worship service will be livestreamed, beginning at 9:30 a.m.

 Community Clothing Rack: open April 7 for clothing donations.
 Open for shopping April 14.
 Times of operation are 1 to 4 p.m.
 Masks and physical distancing required.
 Enter through far door - sanitize hands.
 Four clients will enter with a 20 minute shopping time limit.
 Exit through hall door - again - sanitizing hands.
 Restrooms will not be available for client use.

 45 N. Reading Ave., Boyertown

-Worship: Beginning Nov.
-29 we will pause in-person worship.
-Worship will live stream on Sundays at 9:30 a.m. on YouTube (St. John’s ELC Boyertown) and will then be posted later in the day for viewing.
+Worship: live streamed on Sundays at 9:30 a.m. on YouTube (St. John’s ELC Boyertown) and also available later in the day for viewing.

 1231 Route 100, Barto